toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 as any other Assert.
 They are sent on Override Timer (OT) expiry and can be packed for example with the same considerations as AT expiry triggered assert records.

+#### Beneficial delay in sending PackedAssert messages {#beneficial}

-Additional delay is not "relevant" when it still causes the overall amount of (possible) duplicate IP multicast packets to decrease in a condition with large number of (S,G) and/or (\*,G), compared to the situation in which no delay is added by the implementation.
+Delay in sending PackedAsserts beyond what was discussed in prior subsectons can still be beneficial when it causes the overall amount of (possible) duplicate IP multicast packets to decrease in a condition with large number of (S,G) and/or (\*,G), compared to the situation in which an implementation only sends Assert messages.

-This can simply be the case because the implementation can not afford to implement the (more advanced) mechanisms described above, and some simpler mechanism that does introduce some additional delay still causes more overall reduction in duplicate IP multicast packets than not sending PackedAsserts at all, but only Asserts.
+This delay can simply be used in implementations because it can not support the (more advanced) mechanisms described above, and this longer delay can be achieve by some simpler mechanism (such as only periodic generation of PackedAsserts) and still achieves an overall reduction in duplicate IP multicast packets compared to sending only Asserts.

-"Relevant" is a highly implementation dependent metric and can typically only be measured against routers of the same type as receivers, and performance results with other routers will likely differ.
-Therefore it is optional.
+#### Handling Assert/PackedAssert message loss

 When Asserts are sent, a single packet loss will result only in continued or new duplicates from a single IP multicast flow.
-Loss of (non AssertCancel) PackedAssert impacts duplicates for all flows packed into the PackedAssert and may result in the need for re-sending more than one Assert/PacketAssert, because of the possible inability to pack the assert records in this condition.
-Therefore, routers SHOULD support mechanisms allowing for PackedAsserts and Asserts to be sent with an appropriate DSCP, such as Expedited Forwarding  (EF), to minimize their loss, especially when duplicate IP multicast packets could cause congestion and loss.
+Loss of (non AssertCancel) PackedAssert impacts duplicates for all flows packed into the PackedAssert and may result in the need for re-sending more than one Assert/PackedAssert, because of the possible inability to pack the assert records in this condition.
+Therefore, routers SHOULD support mechanisms allowing for PackedAsserts and Asserts to be sent with an appropriate Differentiated Services Code Point (DSCP, {{RFC2475}}), such as Expedited Forwarding  (EF), to minimize their loss, especially when duplicate IP multicast packets could cause congestion and loss.

 Routers MAY support a configurable option for sending PackedAssert messages twice in short order